Home

 and that makes you a parent.

-for me and a dozen siblings
+For me and a dozen siblings,

-they tried their hardest.
+they tried their best.

 I want to take you home because